KW Electronics Ltd - A very British Company

 Corners had to be cut however - the Collins permeability tuned VFO (PTO) and pre-selector were abandoned in favour of conventional tuned circuits with variable capacitors - The front end tuned circuits on the higher bands were wound directly around the ferrite slugs and placed in series (makes alignment a bit more tricky!) and construction was simplified.
 It may be unkind, but compared to the superbly engineered and documented Collins KWM 2/2A the KW2000 was clearly more of an 'amateur radio' product.

 The basic radio architecture is the same - 455kHz IF, Kokusai Mechanical filter (instead of Collins), 200kHz band segments, 6146 output tubes, KW also added 160m, IRT and the very nice turned aluminium knobs added a lovely touch.
 Thus the very British KW2000 series of HF radio transceivers were born.
-The earliest model released in 1963 had one 6146 and was crammed onto a chassis that was little too small, it also drifted if used mobile as the vehicle battery voltage and the VFO heater supply changed - pull away from the lights and move up the band!.
-But it was far cheaper then the competition and sold well, although clearly some improvements were needed.
-They first came in the form of the KW2000A model from around 1966, two 6146 tubes were fitted and the VFO and premix valve heaters were run from a separate 6V supply to cut down the drift when used mobile, the case was made a bit bigger and KW called it the 'G line'...hmmm Collins influence again
+The earliest model released in late 1963 had one 6146 and was very compact, it had a tendency to drift if used mobile as the vehicle battery voltage and the VFO heater supply changed - pull away from the lights and move up the band a bit!.
+Despite these niggles it was far cheaper then the competition and sold well, although clearly some improvements were needed.
+They first came in the form of the KW2000A model introduced at the end of 1964 for shipping in 1965.
+Two 6146 PA tubes were fitted into a deeper chassis and the VFO and premix valve heaters were run from a separate 6V supply to cut down the drift with supply voltage changes, the 'G line' case was also made a bit larger.

-On the left is one of the early KW2000 models (although there were some changes as KW fiddled with the design - very early ones were not in a 'G Line' case).
-On the right is the authors KW2000A.
-The dial only has a readout to 2kHz, and has a tendency to wear so that you set a frequency and then the dial moves a little..called 'KW lumpy VFO syndrome'.
+On the left is one of the early KW2000 models (although there were some changes as KW fiddled with the design) - very early ones were not in a 'G Line' case and most had a light blue front panel.
+On the right is the my restored KW2000A.
+The VFO dial only has a readout to 2kHz, and the slow motion drive has tendency to wear so that you set a frequency and then the dial moves a little..called 'KW lumpy VFO syndrome'.
 There aren't enough 200kHz segments to cover 15m and 10m - another compromise

 By 1969 the storm clouds were gathering for UK and US Ham Radio manufacturers, but KW managed to upgrade the 2000A to the 2000B and found a real winner in the UK market, The big improvement was a 2 speed dial mechanism with better readout and the rig sold like hot cakes for a few years.
-The last gasp for the 2000 was the 2000E from 1973 until around 1976 (its missing from the 1977 KW catalogue).
+Ther are stories of queues of UK hams turning up at the Dartford Works on a Saturday to pay cash for their new KW2000B !.
+The last gasp for the 2000 was the 2000E from 1973 until around 1976 (its missing from the 1976/7 KW catalogue).
 Although it had an improved receiver front end and 500kHz band segments, it suffered from further cost cutting, strong competition and limited development - and there was no denying that by the time of is introduction all valve HF SSB transceivers were a dying breed (it turned out to be a slow and painful death for Drake, KW and Swan amongst others).
 The commercial variant - the KW2000CAT - channelised radio telephone sold well into the 70's and in its last incarnation used solid state Plessey devices for the low level signal generation.

 KW tried to break into the US ham market in 1969 with the KW Atlanta (more on that further down this page).
 The Company was sold to Decca in 1974 (Decca were more interested in the profitable commercial arm of KW than developing the ham radio line), but by then sales of Yaesu, Icom and Kenwood had grown rapidly in the UK, and - shock horror! - they used extensive solid state circuitry.
 The Yaesu FT101 was the epitome of Japanese design and innovation - it was the next generation.
-The last catalogue of KW ham equipment is from 1977, Decca then ran into financial difficulties and were absorbed into the Racal Group in 1980.
-Rowley bought the rights to the KW name back along with quite a lot of assets and carried on trading as a ham radio supplier selling KW ancillaries and TEN TEC rigs until he retired in 1989.
+The last catalogue of KW ham equipment is from 1977.
+Decca were bought by the Racal Group in 1980 for $250m - Racal were keen on Decca's expertise in microwave radio and electronic warfare systems, but most definately not in ham radio!.
+Rowley managaed to buy the rights to the KW name back along with quite a lot of assets and carried on trading as a ham radio supplier selling KW ancillaries and TEN TEC rigs until he retired in 1989.

 Peter Chadwick G3RZP worked for KW for a few years and wrote an excellent article in 2010 on the KW2000 series, I have linked it here.
 The inspirational founder of KW - Rowley Shears died in 2009 - and only after his death did his amazing wartime radio exploits come to light - but that is another story!.
 There is also an avid group of KW collectors and restorers on the KW Yahoo Group.
 Every January a group of KW enthusiasts get together on the HF bands and celebrate the founding of the Company in 1956..look out for us as GB8KW, GB2KW and even G8KW now issued to to Rowley's son Richard